AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ```

 ### skip connections:
-To better retain information that was lost from encoders the "skip connections" technique is used .Using features from different resolutions helps combining characteristics information with spatial information.
+My thinking when choosing 3 layers for the Encoder block, is for it to detect color, people from background, and recognize the hero.
+Also, in order for the skip connections to perform better I have to start the Encoding with a low resolution (16). to increase the depth of the network next layers are multiplied by 2.
+I fallowed the 1x1 convolution layer with 3 layers in the Decoder layer to fully utilize the skip connections, and recover each pexil with its depth size.

-### fully convolutional network (FNC):
+### fully convolutional network (FCN):

-[write why did you chose 3x3 layers or and its sizes]

-My thinking when chosing 3 layers for the Encoder block, for it to detect color, people from background, and recognize the hero.
-Also inorder for the skip connections to preform better I have to start the Encoding with a low resulution (16). while making the network depth
+My thinking when choosing 3 layers for the Encoder block, is for it to detect color, people from background, and recognize the hero.
+Also, for the skip connections to perform better I started the Encoding with a low resolution (16). to increase the depth of the network next layers depth size are multiplied by 2.
+I fallowed the 1x1 convolution layer with 3 layers in the Decoder block to fully utilize the skip connections and recover each pixel with its depth size.

 Here is a diagram that demonstrate the architecture of the network: